-A design team is allocated to this stage and it is their responsibility that the design is aligned with all building codes and regulations.
-Normally, a bidding process takes place during the design stage.
+A design team is allocated to this stage, and it is their responsibility to align the design with all building codes and regulations.
+Usually, a bidding process takes place during the design stage.

-It is essential to prepare the site before actual construction is begun.
-Unforeseen conditions are dealt with at this stage along with a soil test which is used to determine if the soil is in good enough condition in order to be built upon.
+It is essential to prepare the area before actual construction is begun.
+Unforeseen conditions are dealt with at this stage, along with a soil test to determine if the soil is in a good enough state to be built upon.

 Procurement: The procurement stage of a construction project is when the labor, equipment, and materials needed to complete the project successfully are purchased.
-The construction company can do this themselves or this work can be subcontracted.
+The construction company can do this themselves, or this work can be subcontracted.

-After everything involved in the project is moved on to the construction site and set up construction can begin.
-A schedule known as a contract your progress payment schedule specifies at which project milestones contractors and suppliers will be paid.
+After everything involved in the project is moved to the construction site and set up, construction can begin.
+A schedule is a contract; your progress payment schedule specifies which project milestones contractors and suppliers will be paid for.

 Owner-occupancy: After construction is completed, the owner can move into the building.
 This is when the warranty period begins.
-During this period, it is ensured that all the equipment, materials and quality meet the expectations agreed upon during the design and pre-construction phases of the project and that are outlined in the contract between the project team and client.
+During this period, it is ensured that all the equipment, materials, and quality meet the expectations agreed upon during the design and pre-construction phases of the project and that are outlined in the contract between the project team and client.